-You will hone your critical and analytical skills through exploring the stylistic features of the English language, discussing major English literature themes and authors in relation to sustainability and environmental issues, engaging with the theory and practice of teaching English to speakers of other languages and approaching key issues in education management.
+Hone critical and analytical skills through exploring stylistic features of the English language, discuss major English literature themes and authors, engage with theory and practice of teaching English to speakers of other languages and approach key issues in education management.

 - You will practise microteaching and discuss innovative teaching theory and practice.

 - You will also have the opportunity2 to gain a recognised professional teaching qualification1: the Teaching Knowledge Test accredited by Cambridge Assessment English, as part of the module Professional Enhancement: Managing the Teaching and Learning Process (Please note that you must be studying on-campus in the UK to take this test.)

 - You will have the option to apply for a ‘professional experience’ opportunity,2 designed to further develop your skills and knowledge with the aim of maximising your employability prospects.
 See modules for more information.

 Joint Top Modern University for Career ProspectsGuardian University Guide 2021 and 2022

 5 QS Stars for Teaching and FacilitiesQS Stars University Ratings